WGPlaner/wg_planer/Documentation/SRS/SRS.md

 It's also possible to set fixed costs such as rent or electricity costs.

-The data is used to either manually or automatically create bills.
+The data is used to create bills either manually or automatically.
 It's possible to specify a date, e.g. the end of each month, to create the bill automatically.
 Each member get's a listing on how much he ows whom since the last bill.
 He can also set a deadline to when he expects the others to pay their dept. The app reminds one if the deadline is near.

 A confirmation by both parties is required if the depts are paid and after that the bill gets archived.